 - firms with a UK branch will continue to pay the minimum fees and variable fees (based on their tariff data) above the minimum size thresholds – however, fees discounts will no longer apply

 - firms without a UK branch will only pay the minimum fees

 - funds will pay periodic fees on the same basis as they did prior to entering the TPR

 Firms and funds in the TPR will need to pay fees from the 2021/22 fee-year.
-We will consult on the actual fee rates in our annual fees and levy rates Consultation Paper scheduled to be published in April 2021.
+We consulted on the actual fee rates in our annual fees and levy rates Consultation Paper which was published in April 2021.